-Standard Reviewed N/A Satisfactory Not Satisfactory C.1 The instructional materials contribute to the achievement of the stated course learning X C.2 The purpose of the instructional materials is clearly explained.
-X C.3 The instructional materials present a variety of perspectives and approaches on X C.4 The instructional materials are appropriately designed for the level of the course.
-X
+Standard Reviewed N/A Satisfactory Not Satisfactory C.1 The instructional materials contribute to the achievement of the stated course learning Х C.2 The purpose of the instructional materials is clearly explained. Х C.3 The instructional materials present a variety of perspectives and approaches on Х C.4 The instructional materials are appropriately designed for the level of the course. Х

 C.1 - C.4 -The strongest part of this course is by far the weekly breakdown index, nicely done.
-There are some very specific projects that meet industry standards.
-Please consider providing a rubric for all the graded projects and the final project.
-There is an example provided at the end of this review.